Capital Gains Tax Calculator Australia: Sale of Property 2025-26

 Hold for more than 12 months

-The 50% CGT discount is one of the most powerful tax concessions available to Australian property investors.
+The 50% CGT discount is one of the most powerful tax concessions available to Australian property investors, and it still applies to gains accruing before 1 July 2027.
 Selling even one day before the 12-month anniversary means you pay tax on the full capital gain instead of half.

 • 📋